Updated December 11, 2020

 Lastly, it’s a great idea to do a major spring clean of the coop, run and yard, paying special attention to roosting areas.
 In theory this isn’t necessary, but you have to do it sometime, so why not now.
 Muck out the old litter, and scrub or pressure hose roosts, walls and flooring.

 Within a few weeks, the crusts and scabs start falling off.
-After a few months you’ll have those lovely dinosaur legs back again.
+After a few months you’ll have those lovely shiny legs back again.

 By Andrew Spanner BVSc(Hons) MVetStud, a vet in Adelaide, Australia.
 These help topics are from a series regularly posted on email and Twitter.
 Subscribe via email here to never miss a story!
 The information provided here is not intended to be used as a substitute for going to the vet.
 If your pet is unwell, please seek veterinary attention.